What is The Clarkson Academy?

 The last Clarkson Academy conference, "It's Time to Level Up", was held in October 2019.
 Our next one will be in 2021, more information will be published at a later date.

 The Clarkson Academy Online Training

-Our new online training course will launch in Spring 2020 and is designed to help you to engage with different areas of pro-life activism.
-More information to follow.
-Register your interest here.
+Our new online training course launched in Spring 2020 and is designed to help you to engage with different areas of pro-life activism.

 Presentation - "How to end Abortion"